B Y T O M T O R T O R I C I

 Using the first one is essential; including it near the beginning of the Title Tag is a core practice of on-page SEO.
 The second one, well, not so much.

-In fact, unless your brand name is nationally famous, it has no recognition or inherent value for the new searcher, and serves only to divert precious characters that could be put to better use (plus the URL above it usually already indicates the company name).
+In fact, unless your brand name is already famous, it has no recognition or inherent value for the new searcher, and serves only to divert precious characters that could be put to better use (plus the URL above it usually already indicates the company name).

 What should we do instead?